Table of Contents

 When NxCoreAPI.dll is connected to NxCoreAccess and processing the real-time stream, you can exit NxCore Access, and the NxCoreAPI.dll will patiently wait for NxCoreAccess to return at the exact last message it processed -- so that when NxCoreAccess is started again, your callback function will receive the exact same next record as if NxCore Access was never stopped.
 This means you can upgrade to new versions of NxCore Access without having to restart or resynchronize in any way with the NxCore Feed.
 NxCore Tapes are deterministic: you can replay an NxCore Tape any time, and your call back function will always be called the exact same number of times with the exact same information.
 NxCore tapes with the same date and permission set will be identical on any two machines in the world.
 This fact will save you considerable time tracking down and reproducing problems even if your development team is remote.

 You can run more than one instance of NxCoreAPI.dll simultaneously -- from the same process, or from different processes.
 Each NxCoreAPI instance can process the real-time NxCore Tape or a previously saved NxCore Tape.
 Each instance of NxCoreAPI is safely isolated from other instances so that there are practically zero contention issues.
 Typically, 2 instances of NxCoreAPI.dll can process 2 streams using the full 100% of CPU on a dual-processor machine, and 4 instances can simultaneously process 4 streams using the full 100% of a quad-processor machine because there is zero contention between the NxCoreAPI.dll instances.
-Each instance has it's own private memory pool which means if a process or thread has a bug that corrupts it's memory structures, the other instances will continue running unharmed.
+Each instance has its own private memory pool which means if a process or thread has a bug that corrupts its memory structures, the other instances will continue running unharmed.

-NxCore Access can simultaneously service multiple threads and multiple processes connected to it's real-time memory buffers.
+NxCore Access can simultaneously service multiple threads and multiple processes connected to its real-time memory buffers.
 It is structured so that if one thread or process misbehaves, or is stopped in a debugger for a long time, the other processes and threads will continue to run uninterrupted.

 3. NxCoreAPI Sample applications and NxCoreAPIViewer.exe.

 There are several sample applications with source code that illustrate basic concepts.
-You will find these applications typically in your Program Files directory which is typically:
+You will find these applications in your Program Files directory which is typically:

 C:\Program Files\Nanex\NxCoreAPI\Doc

 Tip: An easy way to navigate to NxCore files is to click on the Diagnostics toolbar button within NxCoreAccess, and select one of the menu items that begins with the text Explore.
-For example, Explore Program Directory will open Window's Explorer with the path set to the NxCore programs.
+For example, Explore Program Directory will open Windows Explorer with the path set to the NxCore programs.

 Once you are receiving data in NxCore Access, click the first toolbar button labelled Run Viewer to launch the program NxCoreAPIViewer which is a collection of interactive programs that display the NxCore data fields available to your callback function.
 The main display of NxCoreAPIViewer presents a tree view of the actual "C" structure members of the parameters passed to your callback function.